Selling, Assigning, or Transferring Ownership of an Existing Franchise in NJ

 Fredrick P. Niemann Esq.

-For more information on buying or selling your NJ franchise, please visit our page on Franchise Law, or you may call Mr. Niemann toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a convenient consultation about your NJ franchise matter.
+For more information on buying or selling your NJ franchise, you may want to review our page on Franchise Law, or you may call Mr. Niemann at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a convenient consultation about the sale of your NJ franchise.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Selling a Business Attorney